tvallin/helidon/archetypes/archetypes/src/main/archetype/README.md

 relative path for subdirectories, absolute path for upper from cwd. application.yaml have to be under src/main/resources directory -> done

-Follow up issue
+Follow-up issue

-- Media should not owned the service, it should be abstracted from the media.
+- Media should not own the service, it should be abstracted from the media.

 write convention in readme